-Raking leaves is probably the most boring and annoying work in the backyard during the fall, however, it’s very important to get it done.
+Raking leaves are probably the most boring and annoying work in the backyard during the fall, however, it’s very important to get it done.
 If you wait for all the leaves to fall down, and then if they get wet and soggy, they’ll create a thick mat which will suffocate your grass and help breed fungal diseases.
 It’s best to start raking immediately in order to prevent the leaves from getting wet.
 You don’t have to use the old-fashioned rake.
-Instead use a vacuum for leaves, but again, make sure you remove the leaves before they become soggy.
+Instead, use a vacuum for leaves, but again, make sure you remove the leaves before they become soggy.

 Another thing that is best to do during the fall is to remove all the plants and trees you don’t want in your backyard anymore.
 It will be easier to remove them now before the soil freezes and this way you’ll have a fresh-looking lawn in the spring.
 It’s best to hire someone who specializes in tree removal in order to avoid any possible injuries but also in order to do the job properly.